Information for Transfer Applicants

 For example, if you received a bachelor's degree in English from Harpur College of Arts and Sciences, you can't be re-admitted to Harpur College for any undergraduate degree.
 You may apply, however, for admission to the undergraduate program at the College of Community and Public Affairs, Decker School of Nursing, School of Management, or Thomas J. Watson School of Engineering and Applied Science.
 A second option is to apply for a master's or doctoral program through the University's Graduate School.

-- On-campus : Transfer students may live in one of six residential communities, which includes our apartment communities.
+- On-campus : Transfer students may live in one of six residential communities, which include our apartment communities.
 Each residential community offers a unique living and learning neighborhood and student services.

 Special Services and Programs for Transfer Students